stuartmcalpine/desc_continuous_integration/docs/desc/desc_working_examples.rst

     #.
 Upload code coverage results output by ``pytest``.

-This example has quite a bit more setup to get the host machine ready for the unit tests compared to our simple examples in the previous section, particularly to accommodate for testing on the MacOS operating system.
+This example has quite a bit more setup to get the host machine ready for the unit tests compared to the simple examples in the previous section, particularly to accommodate for testing on the MacOS operating system.
 Below is a few more details about the GitHub Actions syntax not covered by the examples in the previous section.